When I was first asked to participate in a Circle Journal, I was intrigued but I had no idea what this sort of journal was.

 I think the best way to get a sense of meaning for this type of scrap booking is to think of it as a game of Round Robin - where everyone in the circle gets a turn to scrap a page or two in your album.

-The idea of circle journals started a long time ago and they have probably existed in some form for centuries (think shared diaries, written journals, art journals).
+The idea of circle journals started a long time ago and they have probably existed in some form for centuries.
+Think of shared diaries, written journals and art journals.
 Today, people who make papercraft projects still enjoy being inspired by others, holding someone else's work in their hands, and making friends in this unique way.

 So how does this type of swap work?